The 5 Best Jandals (Jesus Sandals) for 2017

-We created this guide to help you choose between the most popular brands of jandals.
+We created this guide to help you choose between the most popular brands out there.

-Make sure you read the info about the sizing as that’s super important before buying a pair.
+Make sure you read the info below on sizing before buying a pair!

 The 5 Best Jandals For 2017